scikit-hep/awkward/docs-sphinx/reference/ak.layout.IndexedOptionArray.rst

     * ``ak.layout.IndexOptionArray32``: ``index`` values are 32-bit signed
       integers.

-The IndexedOptionArray class is an :doc:`ak.layout.IndexedArray` for which negative values in the index are interpreted as missing.
-It represents :doc:`ak.types.OptionType` data like :doc:`ak.layout.ByteMaskedArray`, :doc:`ak.layout.BitMaskedArray`, and :doc:`ak.layout.UnmaskedArray`, but the flexibility of the arbitrary ``index`` makes it a common output of many operations.
+The IndexedOptionArray class is an :class:`ak.layout.IndexedArray` for which negative values in the index are interpreted as missing.
+It represents :doc:`ak.types.OptionType` data like :class:`ak.layout.ByteMaskedArray`, :class:`ak.layout.BitMaskedArray`, and :class:`ak.layout.UnmaskedArray`, but the flexibility of the arbitrary ``index`` makes it a common output of many operations.